Operating Expense Ratio

 To calculate the Operating Expense Ratio, follow these steps:

-• Identify the property's gross operating income for the same period.
+• Find the property's gross operating income for the same periodyear.

-• Include all revenue generated by the property, such as rent, parking fees, and other income sources.
+• Include all income from the property, such as rent and parking fees.

-• Divide the total operating expenses by the gross operating income and express the result as a percentage
+• Divide the total operating expenses by the gross operating income.
+Then multiply by 100 to get a percentage.

 The formula for OER is: